-- Murder/Manslaughter: defined as the willful killing of one human being by another. - Negligent Manslaughter: defined as the killing of another person through gross negligence. - Forcible sex offenses: defined as any sexual act directed against another person, forcibly and/or against that person's will; or not forcibly or against the person's will where the victim is incapable of giving consent.
-Including: forcible rape, forcible sodomy, sexual assault with an object, forcible fondling. - Nonforcible sex offense: unlawful, non-forcible sexual intercourse, including incest and statutory rape.
+Murder/Manslaughter: defined as the willful killing of one human being by another.

+Negligent Manslaughter: defined as the killing of another person through gross negligence.
+Forcible sex offenses: defined as any sexual act directed against another person, forcibly and/or against that person's will; or not forcibly or against the person's will where the victim is incapable of giving consent.
+Including forcible rape, forcible sodomy, sexual assault with an object, forcible fondling.

+Nonforcible sex offense: unlawful, non-forcible sexual intercourse, including incest and statutory rape.

-- Robbery: defined as taking or attempting to take anything of value from the car, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear. - Aggravated Assault: defined as an unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
-This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm. - Burglary: unlawful entry of a structure to commit a felony or a theft. - Motor Vehicle Theft: theft or attempted theft of a motor vehicle. - Arson: any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.
+Robbery: defined as taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.

+Aggravated Assault: defined as an unlawful attack by one person upon another to inflict severe or aggravated bodily injury.
+This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.

+Burglary: unlawful entry of a structure to commit a felony or theft.

+Motor Vehicle Theft: theft or attempted theft of a motor vehicle.

+Arson: any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.

-Domestic Violence: Includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family laws of Washington State, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.
+Domestic Violence: includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family laws of Washington State, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.

-• Dating Violence: Means violence committed by a person:

-Who is or has been in a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship will be determined by the reporting party's statement and based on a consideration of the following factors:
+Dating Violence: means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim, and where the existence of such a relationship will be determined by the reporting party's statement and based on a consideration of the length of the relationship, the

-- 1. The length of the relationship. - 2.
-The type of relationship. - 3.
-The frequency of interaction between the persons involved in the relationship. - Stalking: Means engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - 1.
-Fear for his or her safety or the safety of others; or - 2.
-Suffer substantial emotional distress.
+- The type of relationship. - The frequency of interaction between the persons involved in the relationship.

+Stalking: This means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear her safety or the safety of others; or suffer substantial emotional distress.
 A person commits the crime of stalking when the person either:

-Engages in a course of conduct or repeatedly commits acts toward another person, including following the person without proper authority, under circumstances which demonstrate either an intent to place such other person in reasonable fear of bodily injury or to cause substantial emotional distress to such other person; or
+- Engages in a course of conduct or repeatedly commits acts toward another person, including following the person without proper authority, under circumstances which demonstrate either an intent to place such other person in reasonable fear of bodily injury or to cause substantial emotional distress to such other person; or - Engages in a course of conduct or repeatedly communicates to another person under circumstances which demonstrate or communicate either an intent to place such other person in reasonable fear of bodily injury or to cause substantial emotional distress to such other person.